tochsner/phylodata/website/src/lib/docs/python_metadata.md

     print(file.local_path)
 ```

-?> `files` returns all files, including preview files and files that haven't been downloaded. `get_files` and alike only return the files that have been downloaded and respect the preview preferences.
+?> `files` returns all files, including preview files and files that haven't been downloaded. `get_files` and the like only return the files that have been downloaded and respect the preview preferences.

 ## Sample metadata